ClojureBridge/organizing/RailsBridge-To-Do-List.md

 * Some folks have discussed merging the Boston RailsBridge repo with the main RailsBridge repo.
 If you’d like to help with that, ping the Google group.
 * We need to rename our various curricula, because “Intro Rails” and “Intermediate Rails” gets really confusing when you have class levels that include the word Intermediate.
 * Add more exercises to the Ruby curriculum!
 [Inspiration here](Ruby Exercise Links)!

+## Curriculum Communications things:

+* We don't have good feedback loops for students or people who don't know how to make pull requests.
+We need to make a way for those people to make suggestions for the curriculum.
+*

 ## Other projects: